Suzuki Ciaz: Indonesia

 In Indonesia, the Ciaz was introduced in November 2015 and imported from Thailand.
 It was only available in GLX trim, powered with a 1.4-litre K14B petrol engine, and paired with either 5-speed manual or 4-speed automatic transmissions.

 Due to poor sales, Suzuki stopped sending Ciaz to dealers since December 2017.
 But the sales continued with special order scheme until mid-2018.
 Only around 200 units were sold in the country.

 Philippines

 In the Philippines, the Ciaz was launched on 13 April 2016.
-It was initially offered in 3 variants; GL M/T, GL A/T and GLX A/T, all offered with the 1.4-litre K14B engine paired with either 5-speed manual transmission (GL only) or 4-speed automatic transmission (GL and GLX).
+It was initially offered in 2 grades; the base GL and the top GLX, all offered with the 1.4-litre K14B engine paired with either 5-speed manual transmission (GL only) or 4-speed automatic transmission (GL and GLX).

-The facelifted Ciaz was launched on 9 July 2021.
-It only comes in the solo 1.4 GL trim with 4-speed automatic transmission.
+The facelifted Ciaz was launched on 9 July 2021, leaving the 1.4-litre GL with 4-speed automatic transmission as the sole variant at that time.

 In March 2022, the Ciaz was discontinued, leaving the Dzire as the only sedan offering in the Suzuki Philippines lineup.